[Looking for Charlie's main web site?]

 It makes no sense that that should be required to be "at least 1000".
 Perhaps someone from Adobe may want to look into this.

-Oh well, you can at least change it via the registry tweak if you want.
-The new>string value's name should be LogFileRotationLimit.
+Oh well, you can at least use it to set it to a number larger number than 1000, and then "tweak" that value via the registry if you want.
+The value's name should be LogFileRotationLimit (a new>string if you will create it yourself).

-FWIW, if somehow that error above is resolved, I'll note that you do need to provide the two arguments each in its own separate jrunsvc command, it seems.
+FWIW, I'll note that you do need to provide the two arguments each in its own separate jrunsvc command, it seems.

 Summary